Retargeting ad campaigns allow you to recover prospects who interacted with your business’s website or social media accounts but didn’t convert.

 3. Enable Google Analytics Tagging

-Enabling Google Analytics UTM tagging allows you to accurately track your ad campaign’s performance beyond Facebook’s Pixel events and get advanced insights on your prospects’ behavior.
+Enabling Google Analytics UTM tagging allows you to accurately track your retargeting campaign’s performance beyond Facebook’s Pixel events and get advanced insights on your prospects’ behavior.

 Just enable the UTM tags toggle to tag your ads automatically.

-Now all that’s left is to actually launch the ad campaign.
+Now all that’s left is to actually launch the retargeting campaign.

 If you’re ready to enable your campaign or ad sets as soon as they’re created by Scalify, then make sure to tick Enable Created Campaign or Enable Created Ad Sets.